On Identifying Anomalies in Tor Usage with Applications in Detecting Internet Censorship: Introduction

-The fundamental technique underlying this approach, which splits the set of \textit{principal components} into \textit{normal} and \textit{anomalous} subspaces, was initially proposed by Jackson and Mudholkar \cite{jackson1979cpr} for application in industrial process control.
-It was later employed by Lakhina et al.~\cite{LakhinaCrovellaDiot:sigcomm2004} to detect overall network-wide traffic anomalies from per-link data in high-performance networks.
-In contrast our approach focuses not on network-wide conditions, but on per-country variations, and explicity accounts for long-term evolution of the data.
+We extend a line of research initially proposed by Jackson and Mudholkar \cite{jackson1979cpr} for application in industrial process control, and later employed by Lakhina et al.~\cite{LakhinaCrovellaDiot:sigcomm2004} to detect network-wide traffic anomalies from per-link data in high-performance networks.
+Our approach differs from that of \cite{LakhinaCrovellaDiot:sigcomm2004} in a number of ways.
+Firstly, we do not assume that the underlying set of time series are stationary, but instead allow for series to evolve over time.
+Secondly, we account for \textit{seasonality} in time series.
+Most importantly, however, we identify \textit{per-country} anomalies rather than global.
+Finally, we dynamically adapt our anomaly thresholds for each series to account for long-term evolution of the data.

-We adapt the subspace anomaly technique to time series data by applying it over a rolling time window, and make use of robust statistics~\cite{huber2004robust} to correct for long-term shifts in usage and to specify adaptively the per-country conditions that should be considered as anomalous.